Enviromics/bi-trait/README.md

 If you use this repository, please cite the manuscript associated with this code and data:

-Resende, R. T. **How to enviromically predict breeding genotypes as if they were commercial cultivars?**
+Associated preprint: Resende, R. T. (2025). *How to enviromically predict breeding genotypes as if they were commercial cultivars?* bioRxiv. https://doi.org/10.1101/2025.05.28.656616

 Please also cite CassavaBase when using the empirical cassava data.
 ```
 ```